-Finally, sexual orientation or gender identity may be only one aspect of the persecution faced by people with $HIV/AIDS^{145}$ or individuals who engage in specific kinds of sexual behavior (for example, prostitution or survival sex).
+Finally, sexual orientation or gender identity may be only one aspect of the persecution faced by people with HIV/AIDS or individuals who engage in specific kinds of sexual behaviour (for example, prostitution or survival sex).

 3.2.
-Establishing Membership in the Particular Social Group
+Establishing membership in the particular social group